On this page...

 The title also became "Man's Search for Meaning: An Introduction to Logotherapy".
-Logotherapy is logotherapy, or translated existential therapy, is a spiritual therapy founded by Frankl, known as the third school of Vienna spiritual therapy.
+Logotherapy, or translated existential therapy, is a spiritual therapy founded by Frankl, known as the third school of Vienna spiritual therapy.

 The first school is Freud's psychoanalytic method, and the second school is Albert's rational emotional behavior method.
 Frankl founded this school, and the foundation is this book.
 Strong, right?

 Where is the strength?
 Because it's a moving story.
 The record of Nazi concentration camps during World War II is overwhelming.
 This book is unique among many documents because it is not only the author's personal painful experience but also a scientist's calm observation and summary.

 The author said from the beginning that he did not want to write the actual record of the concentration camp.
 He just wanted to answer a question: "What kind of psychological process would an ordinary prisoner live in a concentration camp every day?"
 Ordinary prisoners, their reactions to their environment.